mercadopago/devsite-docs/plugins/woo-commerce.en.md

 > HINT: You can get the module version in the plugin list of your WordPress administration page:
 >
 > ![Developer](/images/plugins/modules/woo-commerce/wiki3/plugins_menu.png)

-Don't worry...
-We will help you as soon as possible.

 # How to Contribute
 Here are some tips to help with the development and maintenance of this project.